StatsAI/Multi-Agent-Stock-Recommender/README.md

 # How it works:
 ## 1. This app use LangGraph to create a team of specialized AI agents running in parallel reporting to a supervisor agent.
 ## 2. The team analyzes short, medium, and long-term horizons to provide a weighted recommendation to buy/hold/sell.
+## 3. Pressing the download pdf report auto generates and downloads a pdf report, enabling further review!
+## 4. Pressing the explainer button auto generates an explanation of how the AI system works along with an architecture diagram!

 <img width="935" height="460" alt="image" src="https://github.com/user-attachments/assets/73cc76cd-f2d8-4dc8-b0ad-b9a62b0536a2" />